 If translating infographics, user interfaces, or other highly stylized or formatted content, it’s always better to use a supported file format.
 Smartling has supported a number of design tools for such use cases.

-Sometimes the PDF documents you want to translate were not created using a supported application or the original file just is not available.
+Sometimes the PDF documents you want to translate were not created using a supported application, or the original file just is not available.
 Some PDF documents might even be "scans" or "images" of written documents for which there is no original digital file at all.
 This is a good time to take advantage of Smartling's support for PDF documents.

 As with any other document, make sure the language the document is written in aligns with the source language of the Smartling project where it is uploaded.
-When you upload a PDF document here is what you and your translators can expect:

 Native PDFs vs. scanned documents

 A native PDF is one that is created by an application using digital source content and is ‘saved’, ‘printed’, or ‘exported’ as PDF from a software application.
 A scanned document is produced by a document scanner or digital camera; it’s effectively an “image”.

 The strings and formatting of native documents should be highly accurate after conversion.
 The formatting and layout of the converted document should be fairly similar to what you visually see in the PDF.
 This includes headings and titles, lists, paragraphs and even tables.
 As with all our standard supported file formats, text that is embedded in images will not be available for translation.
 Only the native text in these files is extracted when they are converted to Word documents.

 Scanned documents will be processed using OCR to extract the text.
 Layout is not retained for such documents.
 The extracted content will be simply formatted as a series of paragraphs.
 The strings in the document may not be accurate compared to what you believe the content is in the original PDF file.